 BRASS is a multi-platform adventure serial about a family of Victorian science geniuses, each with unique abilities, living in a 19th century very different from the one in our history books.
 Lord Benjamin Brass (inventor and tactician), Lady Madelyn Brass (a brilliant detective), son Cyril (a martial artist savant) and daughter Gwendolyn (con artist, mistress of disguise) they serve Crown and Country as they battle a criminal mastermind.

 In this world aetheric batteries power robot-like automatons, giant airships traverse the skies, and Babbage computational engines have brought the information age to the world a century earlier than in our own.
-Victoria and Albert rule a British Empire that is even more powerful than the one in our own history, as well as more just—if perhaps more dangerous.
+Victoria and Albert rule a British Empire that is even more powerful than the one in our history, as well as more just—if perhaps more dangerous.

-The live stage shows take place in Seattle, and feature many of the members of the audio cast, as the family embark on adventures that take place in between the audio seasons.
-In the first one, “Oh My Azaleas!,” Lord and Lady Brass follow up on a mystery involving a falling body, a stolen necklace, and the fiercest fighters in the Empire, the gurkhas.
-“Azaleas” was staged at Theater Schmeater in September 2015.
-In the second, “Fatal Footlights,” Cyril and Gwendolyn go undercover backstage at the premiere of Oscar Wilde’s first play to discover who’s threatening disaster and worse if the show should open.
-“Footlights” was staged at The Schmee in April 2016.
-Here’s a video of the “title sequence” from “Azaleas,” and some photos from the production of “Footlights.”
+The live stage shows take place in various theaters in the Pacific Northwest, featuring many of the members of the audio cast, as the family embark on other adventures.
+In Oh My Azaleas!, Lord and Lady Brass follow a mystery involving a falling body, a stolen necklace, and the fiercest fighters in the Empire, the gurkhas.
+Azaleas was staged at Seattle’s Theater Schmeater in September 2015.
+In the second, Fatal Footlights, Cyril and Gwendolyn go undercover backstage at the premiere of Oscar Wilde’s first play to discover who is threatening catastrophe if the curtain goes up.
+Footlights was staged at The Schmee in April 2016.
+Here’s a video of the “title sequence” from “Azaleas,” and some photos from “Footlights.”